rcl-ssl/docs/autorenew/test.md

 TEST FAILED: The request is Unauthorized.
 Please check the configuration for the auth credentials.
 Also, check the configuration for the SubscriptionId.
 ```

-This may indicate that the Client ID of the AAD Application is not registered in the RCL Portal in the subscription section.
+This may indicate that the Client ID of the AAD Application is not registered in the RCL SSL Portal in the subscription section.

 ### Access Control not set